NoCheatPlus/Docs/Development/Design.md

 Examples:
 * A meta check that combines several inputs to detect kill auras (e.g. fight checks vl, latency window shift events, lowjump events, pvp hit statistics).
 * The "Toggle item/armor/sneak/block while moving" type of cheat.

+## Cross plugin compatibility framework.

+At least a generic thing should be built into NCP directly, without letting the build depend on other plugins.
+Allow other plugins to temporarily or permanently exempt players and other entities from checks, without having them buiild vs. NCP.

+Could involve:
+* Allow exempting players by means of attached metadata.
+** skipnocheat could be the key to start with.
+** Uncertain what is needed.
+The simple way is to just check if there is anything and exempt.
+More complex options might be to just exempt the next event of a certain type, or the duration of validity (tick, time, once, n times).
+* Allow generic compatibility behavior for predefined event types (and other classes types, possibly players?).
+** Basic would be to define which check types to skip for that very event.
+** Advanced mechanics involve events that are induced by other events (e.g. a generic melee attack event will fire on damaging an entity with an attacker set, or a generic block break event will follow BlockDamageEvent.setInstaBreak).
+** Special cases might need reflection.
+** Confine by versions of other plugins (plugin-compatibility-behavior with id 123: using versions x...y of plugin Xyz).
+* Allow to define behavior for Player instances that extend the NPC interface or have "npc" metadata set.
+* Allow other generic (permanent/selective?) exemption methods (name of a player or UUIDs).

+## More developer friendly.

+Big aim: get more devs on board.

+High level aims:
+* Make NCP more inviting towards developers.
+* Make it possible to register a new check with one class.
+* Make it possible to replace check implementations, add and remove listeners at runtime.
+* Add a cross plugin compatibility framework to NCP.

+Means:
+* Add basic subsystems for a check broker framework.
+* More mod independent design.
+* More complex registry subsystem with dependency handling, auto registration once available, auto unregister once dependencies got removed.
+* Dynamic check types (not an enum), generic config paths (and files) for checks.
+* More flexible and more clear configuration system.
+Allow merge config and defaults into existing files, allow split into multiple files, allow folders for worlds, allow defining validity for multiple worlds within files, possibly more...
+* Add basic providers for all sorts of core listeners/check pipelines, at least for Bukkit/Spigot.
+* On the fly check adding and removal.
+** Needs internal listener registries, to allow reliably removing listener, also to allow reliable order of listeners.

+## Generic Mod support

+Long term aim is to make NCP much more, if not completely mod-independent.
+Generic registries, generic data handling, generic config handling and dependency management (auto register once available) will allow us to add checks when necessary, replace checks where necessary.
+The upside also is, that we can easily replace subsystems for the case of some breaking changes.
+We don't need to support all versions of Minecraft, but usually many people stay on the previous version of Minecraft for a long time and we don't like to add branches for that.